Maciej-Piwowarczyk/Python-Games/README.md

 # Python-Games
-A collection of small games as I continue to learn Python
+A collection of small games for recreation and for learning Python